-Located in the heart of Coconut Grove, The Last Carrot is a true staple for anyone in search of a healthy lunch fix.
+Located in the heart of Coconut Grove, FL, The Last Carrot is a true staple for anyone in search of a healthy lunch fix.

 From salads , sandwiches , fresh juices, smoothies to delicious spinach pies, you truly can't go wrong with anything you pick!